 Accessibility

-Bulk billed telemedicine offers free access to general practitioners and health professionals practicing anywhere in Australia, from anywhere in the country.
+Bulk billed telemedicine offers free access to general practitioners and health professionals practising anywhere in Australia, from anywhere in the country.
 This is an important advantage for patients living in rural or remote areas.
 It removes significant barriers to accessing healthcare and makes it more available to all Australians.

 This also means better secondary care and higher levels of compliance with treatments.
 After all, it is easier to follow through when you can access your doctor from anywhere at no cost and receive referrals or scripts at no cost, either.